MARKETS 2024

 PDBF: Daily base operating schedule.

-Secondary control range and RAD: From November 1, 2022, the "Range" component includes the cost of the power allocated in the active demand response service.
-The "RAD Service" component corresponds to the income from demand participating in the service.
+Secondary control range and RAD: From 1 November 2022, the 'Reserve' component includes the cost of the power allocated in the active demand response service.
+The 'RAD Service' component corresponds to the income from demand participating in the service.

-Final energy: It includes the closure of the energy market and the consumption of auxiliary generation services.
+Final energy: It includes the closure of the energy market and the consumption of ancillary generation services.

 Evolution of the components of the average final price of energy in the electricity market

-Comparing the impact of the price on demand served with that of last year, the impact of the day-ahead and intraday market price has increased by more than 50 % (as the wholesale price has increased), the impact of ancillary services has increased by 82 %, and the impact of capacity payments has decreased by almost 76 %.
+Comparing the impact of the price on demand served with that of last year, the impact of the day-ahead and intraday market price decreased by slightly more than 27% (as the wholesale price has dropped), the impact of ancillary services increased by 7%, and the impact of capacity payments decreased by almost 10%.

 Components of the average final price of energy